gracielaalfaro/asd-blood-rnaseq-ml/README.md

 Replication target: blood-based RNA signature + ML diagnostic modeling.

 ---
+## 📘 Overview
+Preprocess the DESeq2 differential expression results, align diagnostic labels, engineer features using log-transformation and variance filtering, and evaluate multiple ML models:
+- Logistic Regression
+- Random Forest
+- XGBoost
+We then identify the top biomarker genes contributing to classification, generating reproducible tables and visualizations.
+This repository contains all reproducible code, figures, and results for the machine learning portion of the project.

 ## Project Goals
 1. **Reproduce** published performance using processed GEO blood RNA-seq expression matrices.